Bernardo-MG/cookiecutter-python-library/README.rst

 Check the `latest docs`_ for the most current version of the documentation.

-They are generated with the help of `Sphinx`_.
-The source files for this are stored in the docs folder.
+You can also create the documentation from the source files, kept in the 'docs' folder, with the help of Sphinx.

 Building the code
 -----------------